 Kenzie Shelstad joined the COSSA team in August 2022 as a Government Relations Associate after graduating from the University of Missouri with a B.A. in international studies.
 In her role at COSSA, Kenzie is responsible for monitoring and analyzing Congressional activities and legislation, observing research directions and policy changes of Federal agencies, and contributing to the production and distribution of COSSA’s written and online products.
 Previously, Kenzie has completed advocacy internships with Her Bold Move, a non-profit political organization focused on electing women into government positions, and Resilience, Inc., a non-profit dedicated to expanding social emotional learning access throughout the United States.

 COSSA accepts undergraduate interns on a rolling basis.
-Interested individuals, particularly from COSSA member institutions, should apply by emailing a resume and cover letter to Ben Goodrich.
+Interested individuals, particularly from COSSA member institutions, should apply by emailing a resume and cover letter to Kenzie Shelstad.
 Read the internship description for more information.